nus-cs2113-AY1920S2/tp/docs/UserGuide.md

 **Q**: How do I transfer my data to another computer?

-**A**: Install the app in the other computer and replace the empty data file it creates with the file that contains the data of your previous SHOCO shopping list.
+**A**: Simply transfer the JSON files that contain your SHOCO data onto the new computer and place them in the folder that contains the SHOCO app.
+If the folder already has the JSON files, replace them.

 **Q**: Is it possible to restore a list that I have deleted?

 **A**: Unfortunately, we are still working on this feature and there is no such functionality at this point in time.
-It is however possible to manually backup the shoppinglist.json file from time to time so that if you unintentionally cleared your list, you can always replace the empty shoppinglist.json file with your backed up version.
+It is however, possible to manually backup the `shoppinglist.json` file from time to time so that if you unintentionally cleared your list, you can always replace the empty `shoppinglist.json` file with your backed up version.

 &nbsp;